Reviews You Can Rely On

 Looking to get the best sleep while you're out on the trail?
 For over a decade, we've slept on dozens of the best women's sleeping pads, with 10 of the top options in this review.
 We put each one through our rigorous side-by-side comparison tests, camping out in all kinds of terrain and weather.
 Over the course of our testing, we have carried these pads with us all over North America on extended backpacking, horse-packing, car camping, and mountaineering trips.
 We've slept on sand, snow, and slabs, measuring their warmth and comfort.
 We also inflated, deflated, and compressed them to test their construction quality and usability — so you don't have to.

-If you're looking for the best women's sleeping bag to pair with your new pad or are a taller person looking for a longer backpacking sleeping pad, we've reviewed those too.
-If you're shopping for something that offers an exceptional level of comfort and aren't concerned about the weight, we'd recommend looking at the top camping mattresses for tucking inside your favorite tent.
+If you're looking for a great women's sleeping bag to pair with your new pad or are a taller person looking for a longer sleeping pad for backpacking, we've reviewed those, too.
+If you're shopping for something that offers an exceptional level of comfort and aren't concerned about the weight, we'd recommend looking at a cushier camping mattress for tucking inside your favorite tent.

 Top 10 Sleeping Pads - Test Results